MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring.md

     ![Screenshot showing the Select destination management pack.](./media/managed-instance-management-pack/destination-management-pack.png)

-4. At the **Azure Endpoints** step, select the **Enable checkbox if you want to change default Azure Endpoints** checkbox, and modify the default Azure endpoints, if required.
+4. At the **Azure Endpoints** step, select the **Enable checkbox if you want to change default Azure Endpoints** checkbox, and modify the default Azure endpoints, if necessary.
 The default endpoints for creating Azure Service Principal Name are as follows:

    - Authority URI: <https://login.windows.net>
    - Management Service URI: <https://management.azure.com>